John Schlitt: Solo career

 During breaks from performing in Petra, Schlitt recorded and released two solo albums: Shake in 1995, and Unfit For Swine in 1996.
 Both albums were moderately successful and received positive reviews.
 After Petra retired in 2005, Schlitt and Hartman started II Guys From Petra.
 An album was released on January 26, 2007 titled Vertical Expressions.
 Hartman and Schlitt have performed several shows promoting the album.

 In addition, Schlitt released his third solo project, The Grafting, on January 22, 2008.
 Dan Needham, Schlitt's son-in-law, produced the album.
 The album was released with performances of the tracks "The Grafting" and "Only Men" by Schlitt on the program Celebrations.
 Daystar Television Network aired it internationally.
 In May 2008, Schlitt performed eight concerts in six cities in India with an all-new backing band, StoneJava.
 He played songs from his solo albums along with many Petra favorites to positive reviews.
 In 2012, he released his fourth solo project, titled The Greater Cause, on 4K Records.
 Needham was the album's producer again.
 Hope That Saves The World was in the top 30 on the Billboard and Christian Weekly charts in July 2012.
 In 2019, Schlitt released his sixth studio album, Go.

-John Schlitt has earned multiple Gold Records, Grammys, and Dove Awards.
-He has toured all over the world and has been inducted into the Gospel Music Hall of Fame as the lead singer of Petra.
-He was recently named the best rock singer in Christian music history by GospelMusicChannel.com.
-According to the website, he remains one of the most distinctive and impactful male singers.
+Schlitt has received multiple Gold Records, Grammys, and Dove Awards during his career.
+As the lead singer of Petra, he was inducted into the Gospel Music Hall of Fame.GospelMusicChannel.com later described him as one of the most recognizable male vocalists in Christian rock music.